Beautiful but potentially deadly

 Along the way to the rice terraces, my driver and I spent an hour at a coffee plantation sampling a dozen types of coffee including Bali's infamous Kopi Luwak coffee.
 Kopi luwak is known as the most expensive coffee in the world.
 The price for a single cup of kopi luwak coffee runs $ 35 to $80 and a one pound bag of beans costs $100 to $600.

-An incredible facade on the UC Silver building in Denpasar, Bali.
+UC Silver factory and museum in Denpasar, Bali.

 Mount Batur: an active volcano in Bali.